 3.2 orgavision and the digitalization of quality management

-orgavision also offers efficient audit management.
-Audits can be planned, conducted and monitored, and the results can be easily integrated into the system and analyzed.
+Orgavision also offers efficient audit management.
+Audits can be planned, conducted, and monitored, and the results can be easily integrated into the system and analyzed.
 This facilitates compliance with regulatory requirements and improves the efficiency of the auditing process.

 Let us now present this example in more detail:

-Fig. 2 Orgavision training matrix
+Fig. 2 Training matrix orgavision

 4. Conclusion

-The overall advantages of digitalization are obvious:
+The advantages of digitalization as a whole are obvious:

-• more efficient work
+- more efficient work

-• Target-oriented use of capacities
+- Target-oriented use of capacities

-• Avoidance of redundantly managed information/documents
+- Avoiding redundantly managed information/documents

-• long-term reduction in care costs
+- long-term reduction in care costs

 5. What we can do for you